What parents need to know

 Families can talk about...

-How does this show compare to other crime dramas on television?
+How does Criminal Minds compare with other crime dramas on television?
 Does it do anything differently to distinguish itself from similar shows?
+How do the characters demonstrate perseverance and teamwork?
+Why are these important character strengths?